AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/scripts/README.md

   --threads 4
 ```

-## Scripts used to annotate tumor cells with `AUCell`
+## Scripts used to annotate tumor cells with `AUCell` and `SingleR`

-The scripts listed here are used to annotate tumor cells using [`AUCell`](https://www.bioconductor.org/packages/release/bioc/html/AUCell.html) and are implemented in the `auc-annotation.sh` workflow.
+The scripts listed here are used to annotate tumor cells using [`AUCell`](https://www.bioconductor.org/packages/release/bioc/html/AUCell.html) and `SingleR` and are implemented in the `auc-singler-annotation.sh` workflow.

 1. `01-run-aucell.R`: This script is used run `AUCell` with a list of tumor marker genes on a `SingleCellExperiment` object.
 `AUCell` can be used to classify cells using a specified AUC value with `--auc_threshold`.